The Many Haircuts Of Milkweed And The Monarch Butterfly

 Ode to Milkweed

-such as the golden riches of your inner pods,
+such as the golden riches of its inner pods,

-the pink and purple petals of your umbels,
+the pink and purple petals of its umbels,

-or the intricate scarlet veins of your leaves,
+or the intricate scarlet veins of its leaves,

-and watched them fly high into the wind
+and watched them fly away in the wind

 where my dreams were carried away with a puff